cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 	- They both speak kindly of [[Ismark Kolyanovich|Ismark]] and [[Ireena Kolyana|Ireena]] in Barovia, hoping to be taken to them
 		- They're very happy to see [[Ireena Kolyana|Ireena]]

+- The hags don't use the bed for sleeping, but they store their treasure in it.
+Six pieces of cheap jewelry (worth 25 gp each) are stuffed in the moldy straw mattress.

 ### Domed Attic (O4)
+>You've reached the windmill's peak—a domed chamber filled with old machinery.
+There's not much room to move around.
+Light slips into this attic through small holes in the walls.

+- Characters searching this space find a few old, abandoned bird's nests

 ### The Megaliths